owenyuwono/fpe/README.md

 Ported from [node-fe1-fpe](https://github.com/eCollect/node-fe1-fpe) which was ported from [java-fpe](https://github.com/Worldpay/java-fpe) which was ported from [DotFPE](https://dotfpe.codeplex.com/) which was ported from [Botan Library](http://botan.randombit.net/).

+Uses `math/big` to handle integers under the hood, so no need to worry about big integers.

 ## Installation

 ```